 • AU Wellness Portal

-There are many scholarships available provincially and nationally.
-Millions in unclaimed scholarship funds go unawarded every year due to a lack of applicants, so we recommend applying broadly.
-Here are a few resources to get started:
+There are also other scholarship options available provincially and nationally.
+There are literally millions in unclaimed scholarship funds every year due to a lack of applicants, so we recommend applying broadly!
+Here are a few sites to get you started: